ffivaz/autocell.js/README.md

 }, 250);
 ```

-Change 250 to any time (in milliseconds) you want a stop to last.
+Change 250 to any time (in milliseconds) you want a step to last.